 8. Sunbathe on the beaches and rocks with the locals

 The beaches are nearly impossible to privatize around Dubrovnik, so even the most popular ones, like Banje or Sveti Jakov, have room for beachgoers who prefer to put down a towel instead of renting a lounger.
 For sunbathing the way locals do it, head to rugged Danče or scenic Šulić; for adrenaline, dive off the rocks on Buža.
 For family time, venture across town to Lapad Bay, which offers pebbly shores and dramatic sunsets.

 9. Fall in love with Adriatic coral at Clara Stones Jewellery

 Visiting the exclusive Clara Stones Jewellery will teach you all about sumptuous red Adriatic coral.
 The region’s only semiprecious material is known for its shiny scarlet color – yet before craftspeople have their way with the material, it is neither shiny nor red.
 At the Clara Stones workshop, you can witness the magical transformation first-hand.

-It’s hard to believe you can take a day trip to the islands around Dubrovnik at no cost – yet with local NGO Green Sea Safari, you’ll pay for the experience in kind, by helping the group clean up remote bits of the coast.
-After about an hour’s work, it’s break time, as you swim in crystal-clear waters, island-hop, explore watery caves and more.
-While the NGO relies on donations, these aren’t obligatory.
+It’s hard to believe you can take a day trip to the islands around Dubrovnik at no cost – yet with local NGO Green Sea Safari, you’ll pay for the experience by helping the group clean up remote bits of the coast.
+After about an hour’s work, it’s break time, as you swim in crystal-clear waters, island hop, explore watery caves and more.
+The NGO relies on donations, so make one if you're able.

 Each November and December (and sometimes through to March), the Dubrovnik Tourism Board throws in a freebie for the town’s low-season visitors.
 On Saturday mornings, free guided walking tours of the old town are followed by a folk singing and dancing performance on Luža Sq, providing insight into traditions that have nourished this gem of a city for centuries.